-The Center for Conflict Studies (CCS) is a research center of the Monterey Institute of International Studies (MIIS), a graduate school of Middlebury College.
+The Center for Conflict Studies (CCS) is a research center of the Middlebury Institute of International Studies at Monterey (MIIS).
 It was founded in May 2011 by Dr. Pushpa Iyer, a scholar-practitioner in the field of conflict studies and currently a faculty member in the Graduate School of International Policy and Management at MIIS.

 CCS was started with a specific goal of developing programs and publications that would contribute to the theory and practice of the field of conflict studies.